Sekou Sylla (footballer, born 1992)

-Sekou Sylla (born 1 January 1992) is a Guinean professional footballer who plays as a forward for Myanmar National League club Yangon United.He is Yangon United's all-time Third-highest goalscorer with 46 Goals.
+Sekou Sylla (born 1 January 1992) is a Guinean professional footballer who plays as a striker for Liga 2 club Deltras.
+He is Yangon United's all-time third-highest goalscorer with 53 Goals.

 Club career

 Sriracha

 Sylla began his professional career at Sriracha of Thai Division 1 League in March 2012 and played until December 2012.

 Chanthaburi

-In January 2014, he signed with another Thai side Chanthaburi, that competes in the League 3 but has not appeared in any league match.
+In January 2014, he signed with Thai side Chanthaburi, competing in League 3 but did not appear in any league match.

 Magwe

-In 2014, Sylla moved to Myanmar National League and signed with Magwe.
+In 2014, Sylla moved to the Myanmar National League and signed with Magwe.
 He represented the club in 2017 AFC Cup, where he made four appearances, notching an equalizer to tie with Malaysian side Johor Darul Ta'zim 1–1, and another goal to salvage a 1–1 draw with Cambodian side Boeung Ket.

 With Magwe, he appeared in 88 league matches between 2014 and 2017, scoring 18 goals.
 He also won the 2016 General Aung San Shield with them, defeating Yangon 2–1.